Entering gifts of securities (stocks) into LGL

 • The date the check arrived from your broker reflecting the sale

-Step 2: Look up on a public service ( Yahoo!
+Step 2: Access a public service ( Yahoo!
 Finance is one such place) and use the date of contribution to look up the high and low value for the securities given by your donor.
-For example, if a gift of 100 shares of Apple was given on June 1, 2014, you would look up the historical price (high and low prices) for Apple stock on June 1, 2014.
+For example, if a gift of 100 shares of Apple was given on June 1, 2024, you would look up the historical price (high and low prices) for Apple stock on June 1, 2024.

 Step 3: Calculate the value of the stock gift.
 Take the high price and low price for the date of contribution and determine the mathematical mean (or average) of those two values.
 Multiply that value by the number of shares given, and you now have the proper value to enter into LGL.
 We have provided a simple Excel sheet you can use to help you calculate this value.
 Simply complete the items in red, and your gift value will be reflected.